VeerOneGPT/galileo-glass-ui/docs/GalileoGlass.md

 > **A comprehensive independent glass morphism design system for modern interfaces**

 Galileo Glass UI is a complete, standalone UI framework built on the principles of glass morphism, creating interfaces with depth, dimensionality, and sophisticated lighting effects.
-This custom design system has been built from the ground up without Material UI dependencies, providing a solution that offers full creative control and optimized performance.
+This custom design system has been built from the ground up, providing a solution that offers full creative control and optimized performance.

 The system includes customizable components, responsive behaviors, and physics-based animations to create immersive, premium user experiences with a distinctive glass-like aesthetic.